Multi-Rees algebras on principal ideal rings: Abstract

 \section{Abstract}

-We already know that there is an explicit formula for defining equations of multi-Rees algebra of a family of ideals, when each of these ideals contains at least one nonzero divisor.
-However, this formula is not true, when at least one of these ideals does not contain any nonzero divisor.
-In this paper we give an explicit formula for defining equations of the multi-Rees algebra of any family of ideals of polynomial rings over principal ideal rings.
-In general some of these ideals may not contain any nonzero divisors.
-Given this explicit formula, we compute Gr\"{o}bner basis of defining equations using an elimination order.
+When $R$ is a Noetherian ring and we have a family of ideals in which every ideal contains at least one nonzero divisor, then it is already known that the defining ideal of the multi-Rees algebra of these ideals is equal to a saturated ideal.
+In such a case to get the defining ideal of the multi-Rees algebra we only need to saturate the first syzygies of direct sum of this family of ideals.
+However, this fact is not true, when at least one of these ideals does not contain any nonzero divisor.
+In this paper we show that the defining ideal of the multi-Rees algebra of a family of ideals of a polynomial ring over a principal ideal ring, is equal to another kind of saturated ideal, where we saturate more explicit polynomials other than just first syzygies.
+Please notice that in general some of these ideals may not contain nonzero divisors.
+Given this explicit formula, we can compute Gr\"{o}bner basis of the defining ideal using an elimination order, which we talk about in the present paper.